AdobeDocs/workfront.en/help/wf-api/api/new-api-version-13.md

 ### LayoutTemplate

-`Adobe Workfront administrators` or `group administrators` can create templates to customize the layout elements in `Adobe Workfront`.
-The LayoutTemplate object is specific to `Adobe Workfront` Classic.
+Adobe Workfront administrators or group administrators can create templates to customize the layout elements in Adobe Workfront.
+The LayoutTemplate object is specific to Adobe Workfront Classic.

-For the object that represents layout templates in `the new Adobe Workfront experience`, see [UITemplate](#uitempla)
+For the object that represents layout templates in the new Adobe Workfront experience, see [UITemplate](#uitempla)

 <table cellspacing="15">
  <tbody>